Paipa

 Paipa is a town and municipality in the Tundama Province, a part of the Colombian department of Boyacá.
 Paipa borders Duitama, Firavitoba, Tibasosa, Sotaquirá and Tuta.

 Geography

 Paipa is located 15 km west of Duitama and 48 km to the northeast of Tunja, the capital of the department, in the Cordillera Oriental (Eastern Ranges) of the Colombian Andes.
 It is the main tourist center of the region, with a number of large hotels and hot springs.
-At an elevation of 2525 m, the climate is mild with an average of 14° Celsius.

 Climate

+At an elevation of 2525 m, Paipa has a mild subtropical highland climate (Köppen Cfb) with an average temperature around 14 °C.

 Etymology

 Paipa is named after the cacique (leader) of the Paipa people.